Kaiyrly/eb-1a/1-process/README.md

 In some circumstances, this date is important legally.
-For instance, other immigration programs have a long waiting line even for approved petitions, sometimes over a decade, and this date determines when the petitioner can move to the next step.
+For instance, other immigration programs have a long waiting line even for approved petitions, sometimes over a decade and this date determines when the petitioner can move to the next step.
 Applicants born in some countries have a long waiting line even for EB-1.